 What kind of candidate is the Selection Committee looking for?

 The ideal candidate possesses a strong personal commitment to solving problems and effecting change in the environmental arena.
-He/she should possess solid leadership and communication skills, and have excellent technical and/or analytical background as well as superior academic credentials.
+They should possess solid leadership and communication skills, and have an excellent technical and/or analytical background as well as superior academic credentials.
 Non-academic volunteer or community-based experience is also highly valued.
 We seek individuals who are deeply committed to their own leadership development.

 Do I need to be studying in a “hard” science area to compete successfully?